Courses

 Structure of the educational, training and student mobility plans and strategies

-Each student enrolled in the National Doctoral Program in “Polar Sciences” will receive a fellowship according to the Italian regulations within one of the below listed curricula.
+Each student enrolled in the Doctoral Program in “Polar Sciences” will receive a fellowship according to the Italian regulations.

 Educational roadmap and activities

-It is expected that the PhD-SDC community will include 30+ PhD candidates carrying their research at Ca' Foscari and in the 19 supporting universities and public research institutions, along with their 30+ supervisors and the even more numerous individuals involved in delivering the lectures and training.
-We expect the community to meet together for around 2 weeks annually to discuss and work on polar sciences themes.
+It is expected that the PhD community will include around 15 PhD candidates each year, carrying their research at Ca' Foscari and in the supporting universities and public research institutions, along with their supervisors and the even more numerous individuals involved in delivering the lectures and training.
+We expect the community to meet together for around 3 days annually (PhD Workshop) to discuss and work on polar sciences themes.

-Candidates will be assigned a scholarship in one of the areas within the six curricula mentioned below and will develop their activities at one of the involved universities/public research institutions while still keeping Ca' Foscari University as administrative site of enrollment.
-Candidates will follow an education roadmap that include activities at three levels
+Candidates will be assigned a scholarship in one of the areas within the six curricula and will develop their activities at one of the involved universities/public research institutions while still keeping Ca' Foscari University as administrative site of enrollment.
+Candidates will follow an education roadmap that include activities at three levels:

 • the inter-disciplinary PhD level (ID);